 \end{proof}

-We now move to the general case. \begin{proof}[Proof of Theorem \ref{t-Liouville}] First note that when $p_c(G, \bim)<1$, the upper volume growth exponent of $G$ is $\le p_c$.
-It follows from a general argument that any measure (not necessarily symmetric) of finite $p$-moment, $p>p_c(G, \bim)$, has finite entropy and trivial Poisson boundary, see Corollary 2.3 in \cite{EZ}.
+We now move to the general case. \begin{proof}[Proof of Theorem \ref{t-Liouville}] First note that if $p_c(G, \bim)<1$, then for every $p\in (p_c(G, \bim), 1)$ the volume growth of $G$ is bounded above by $\exp(Cn^p)$ for some $C>0$ (see Proposition \ref{prop:portraisize} and the discussion after it).
+It follows from a general argument that any measure on $G$ (not necessarily symmetric) of finite $p$-moment, $p>p_c(G, \bim)$, has finite entropy and trivial Poisson boundary, see Corollary 2.3 in \cite{EZ}.

-For the rest of the proof assume $p_c(G, \bim)\ge 1$.
+For the rest of the proof we assume that $p_c(G, \bim)\ge 1$.
 Let $\mu$ be a measure on $G$ of finite $p$-moment, $p>p_c(G, \bim)$.
-In particular, $\mu$ has finite first moment, and thus expectations of length of sections $l(\gbf_t|_v)$ are finite.
+In particular, $\mu$ has finite first moment, and thus expectations of the length of sections $l(\gbf_t|_v)$ are finite.
 By Corollary \ref{c-resistance-traverse}, we have the capacity estimate

-The main difference from the finite-support case is that we can no longer apply directly Theorem \ref{th:traverses} to a word $\sbf_t \cdots \sbf_1$ consisting of samples of $\mu$ because the support of $\mu$ is infinite.
+The main difference from the finite support case is that we can no longer directly apply Theorem \ref{th:traverses} to a word $\sbf_t \cdots \sbf_1$ consisting of samples of $\mu$ because the support of $\mu$ is infinite.